How to Make Virtual Events Engaging

 Curate and customize experiences.
 We all have different learning styles.
 By discovering how your guests prefer to gather, process, and analyze information, you can tailor experiences to fit.
 Some people like joining interactive sessions or participating in collective gatherings to solve problems.
 Some like sessions that happen outside the breakout room, such as walk-and-talks.
 Some like connecting with others or the thrill of spontaneity and the unexpected.
 Others are community focused.
 The more you know your audience, the better you can customize an agenda and experience that appeals to them.

 This is perhaps the most important strategy that must be incorporated into any virtual event–setting expectations upfront.
 Doing this early on in the meeting/presentation is essential.
 Inform attendees how they should engage, what tools they will be using, and what the expectation is for interaction.
-An example of an opening script may look something like this:
+An example of an opening script that I found works best looks something like this:

 “Welcome to the XYZ Meeting!
 We want this to be as interactive and engaging as possible.
 To facilitate this, we are going to be using the chat area extensively.
 So, to make sure we all know how to do this, click on the [insert instructions for accessing chat on your meeting platform] and type in [insert a question that has a one-or-two-word response, such as, “Where are you joining us from today?